tresata/hackathon2016/README.md

 ## Scalding

-In addition to the Hive and Spark shells, we're also packaging Eval-tool and df-eval-tool, a tool to compile and run Scalding scripts without having to create a project.
+In addition to the Hive and Spark shells, we're also packaging eval-tool and df-eval-tool.
+These are tools to compile and run Scalding and Spark scripts without having to create a project.
 If you create a file called test.scala with the following contents:

     import com.twitter.scalding._
     import com.tresata.scalding.Dsl._